dnknth/ldap-ui/README.md

 ## Acknowledgements

 The Python backend uses [Starlette](https://starlette.io).
-The UI is built with [Vue.js](https://vuejs.org) and [Tailwind](https://tailwindcss.com/) for CSS.
-Kudos for the authors of these elegant frameworks!
+The UI is built with [Vue.js](https://vuejs.org) and [Tailwind CSS](https://tailwindcss.com/).
+Kudos to the authors of these elegant frameworks!